UW-Parkside Strategic Framework

 The proportion of working adults in Wisconsin is declining, the number of high school graduates is decreasing, and there is a growing demand for more residents with college and university degrees.
+There are also intolerable gaps in the quality of life among people of color and White residents in the communities we serve.
 UW-Parkside will strengthen its pipeline connecting traditional-age and adult students to higher education – especially those who are historically underrepresented – and help them successfully persist through to graduation.

 We need to reinvest in the Wisconsin Idea by building even stronger connections with our stakeholders to collaboratively address our region’s key opportunities and challenges.

 UW-Parkside will continue to enhance the quality of the education we offer to create innovative, culturally fluent graduates to meet the global talent demands of the future.

 The most powerful promise of the UW-Parkside 2025 Strategic Framework is a commitment to producing a significantly greater number of highly valued graduates.
 As those historically underserved by higher education continue to make up a larger part of the Southeastern Wisconsin region, achieving this goal requires much higher graduation rates especially among African American and Hispanic students.

 The knowledge, skills, and commitment of our faculty and staff to recruit, advise, teach, engage, support, and ultimately graduate students, forms the process we use to supply our region with citizens to move the economy and quality of life forward.

 Four Guiding Priorities of the UW-Parkside 2025 Strategic Framework shape the development and implementation of strategies to help us achieve our Bold Goal.